phandeeyar/malicious-users-dashboard/README.md

 - Currently, the file paths inside these commands are static (open core/management/commands) to see the commands
 - To run a command type `python manage.py migrate [command_name]` for example `python manage.py migrate add_data_window`

+## Add new user
+- To add new user, inside the shell from earlier, run `python manage.py createsuperuser`
+- This will prompt for username/email/password details.

 #### Gotchas:

 - Ensure that the headers of the csv files match that of the management commands